KJWilliamson/vent-simulator/README.md

 ### Praise or vent simulator.
-Web app simulates when someone is really mad at you or happy with you.
+Web app simulates venting or celebrating.
 Built with HTML, CSS, and Javascript.
 CSS addition looks like fire is coming off each letter for dramatic effect!

 * Need a small tweak for mobile